dmbrownlee/demo/networkplus/labfiles/lab06-1/README.md

 - Request
 - Acknowledgment

-Frist, lets capture the DORA process in GSN3.
+First, lets capture the DORA process in GSN3.
 Open GNS3 and load this labs 'lab06-1.gns3project' file, then start the debian1-1 VM by clicking on the VM icon with two fingers, and selecting start:
 ![lab06-1 Starting Debian](lab06-1_starting_debian.png)

 Once the VM has started and you've signed in, go back to GNS3 and hover your mouse over the the link from the debain VM to the switch, right click (select with two fingers), and select 'start capture'.
 In the next box we can leave the default values, and select 'OK':